Kodik77rus/express-api/README.md

 | **fields="description"**         | string | description of ad                      |  false  |
 | **fields="imgURLs"**             | string | all image of ad                        |  false  |
 | **fields="imgURLs,description"** | string | all image of ad <br /> and description |  false  |

+>position of the attributes passed in the `fields` is not important

 #### _Examples_: